The Shipping Law Review: New Zealand

 The registration of commercial and pleasure ships is regulated by the Ship Registration Act 1992.
 Registrations are recorded on the New Zealand Register of Ships, by the office of the Registrar of Ships at Maritime New Zealand in Wellington.

 - Part A confers nationality, provides evidence of ownership and enables registration of mortgage.
-Part A is aimed principally at larger commercial vessels and those ships that have mortgages.
-Registration under this Part is compulsory for New Zealand-owned ships of 24 metres and over, except for pleasure vessels, ships engaged solely on inland waters and barges that do not proceed on voyages beyond coastal waters.
-To be registered under this Part, the ship must be surveyed and the owner must give very detailed information and documents, a declaration of ownership and nationality, the builder's certificate, a tonnage certificate and evidence of changes in ownership.
+It is aimed principally at larger commercial vessels and those ships that have mortgages.
+Registration under this Part is compulsory for New Zealand-owned ships of 24 metres and over, except for pleasure vessels, ships engaged solely on inland waters and barges that do not proceed on voyages beyond coastal waters.91 To be registered under this Part, the ship must be surveyed and the owner must provide very detailed information and documents, a declaration of ownership and nationality, the builder's certificate, a tonnage certificate and evidence of changes in ownership.92

-Commercial vessels on demise charter to a New Zealand-based operator and pleasure vessels owned by a foreign national entitled to reside in New Zealand indefinitely do not have to register, but are entitled to.
+Commercial vessels on demise charter to a New Zealand-based operator and pleasure vessels owned by a foreign national entitled to reside in New Zealand indefinitely do not have to register but are entitled to do so.93

-Maritime New Zealand recognises the following classification societies: the American Bureau of Shipping, Bureau Veritas, DNV GL, Class NK and Lloyd's Register International.
+Maritime New Zealand recognises the following classification societies: the American Bureau of Shipping, Bureau Veritas, DNV, Class NK and Lloyd's Register International.

 iv Environmental regulation

-The regulation of pollution to New Zealand's marine environment from vessel activity is multi-layered.
+The regulation of pollution of New Zealand's marine environment by vessel activity is multi-layered.
 Comprehensive regulation is provided by a combination of primary legislation, regulations, rules, standards, guidelines and conventions.

 The major international conventions implemented in New Zealand include: